Technology and Travel

 - First, it is clear that, with new mobile and contactless technologies mobility access and pricing is easier to achieve than ever before.
 This includes the case for comprehensive road user charging, which is now cheaper to implement than at any time in the recent past.
 We also now have the ability to charge across transport modes and wed revenue to need in certain cases.

 - Second, it is evident that policy makers have not yet grasped the implications of radical changes to mobility pricing, nor, in the case of paying for road use, do they consider this yet to be publicly acceptable.

 Against this background this project will assess the future possibilities for fully customised mobility access and pricing, as well as the practical economic, technical and political barriers that will need to be overcome.
 The research will offer guidance to policy makers on the implications for transport policy and investment.
-Key objectives of this study include:

-This research is likely to be of keen interest to a wide audience, including national and local government, transport infrastructure providers such as Highways England, operators and technology companies.
+This work is likely to be of keen interest to a wide audience, including national and local government, transport infrastructure providers such as Highways England, operators and technology companies.
 The objectives are also likely to chime with DfT objectives to reduce congestion, reduce emissions and encourage smarter travel behaviour.

 The first phase of the study involved a piece of desktop research by Neil Ridley of Transport Genesis who conducted a series of interviews with key industry representatives.
 Initial findings from Phase 1 of the project were compiled into a summary report.
 It is expected that Phase 2 in 2020 will focus on exploring case studies of Mobility as a Service and how lessons for local authorities and policy makers in the UK.